TABLE OF CONTENTS

 Nevada’s medical marijuana laws are continually changing to improve the patient’s experience.
-In fact, it recently made news by becoming the first state to institute protections for medical cannabis users from employment discrimination with some reasonable exceptions.
-That’s great news for the over 17,000 current active patients.
-If you’re interested in using cannabis for medicinal purposes, here’s an introduction to Nevada’s medical marijuana laws.
+Nevada recently made news by becoming the first state to institute protections for medical cannabis users from employment discrimination with some reasonable exceptions.
+That’s excellent news for the over 17,000 current active patients.

 Cannabis was legalized on November 8, 2016, with a 54 percent majority vote.
 The law took effect the following year and allows adults 21 and older to buy and consume marijuana.
 The law also merged the medical and adult-use programs into one entity administered by the Nevada Department of Taxation.
 The Division of Public and Behavioral Health manages the Medical Marijuana Patient Cardholder Registry.